Sunburn and Children

 Have your child take a cool bath or use cool compresses on the sunburned area.

-Give your child acetaminophen or ibuprofen for discomfort.
-Be sure to follow the directions
+Give your child acetaminophen or ibuprofen for discomfort and fever.
+Be sure to follow

 Apply a topical moisturizer, aloe gel, hydrocortisone cream, or a topical pain reliever